uva-cs3140-sp23/uva-cs3140-sp23.github.io/assignment.md

 nav_order: 5
 ---

-# Assignment Information
-Please note that all assignment due dates for un-released assignments are tentative and subject to change.

 ## Homework 1 A/B

 **Objective**: Apportion representatives in the US House or Representatives based on Census Data